 Promising or guaranteeing results before looking at your offers and funnels.

 This should go without saying, but if an agency is guaranteeing ANY kind of result for you, may be a warning flag.
 Yes, there are amazing agencies out there who can generate amazing results and are confident in doing the same for you, but the volatility of the algorithms, the competition, the budget, means nothing is a guarantee.
 This is especially true if the agency hasn’t even looked through all of your offers and funnels.
 They can’t guarantee results on something they’ve never seen.
-If someone is claiming a guarantee of a specific amount of sales or ROI,
+If someone is claiming a guarantee of a specific amount of sales or ROI before even looking at your pages, it’s a good sign they aren’t the right fit.

 Little to no communication about the data results, KPI checks and your offers